osmancangudul/ESP_MQTT_OTA_EMPA/README.md

 # ESP-MQTT_OTA_EXAMPLE

-This project aims to demonstrate how to implement Over-The-Air (OTA) firmware updates for IoT devices using the MQTT (Message Queuing Telemetry Transport) protocol.OTA updates play a crucial role in the maintenance and improvement of IoT devices by enabling remote firmware upgrades, bug fixes, and feature enhancements without the need for physical intervention.
+This project aims to demonstrate how to implement Over-The-Air (OTA) firmware updates for IoT devices using the MQTT (Message Queuing Telemetry Transport) protocol.
+OTA updates play a crucial role in the maintenance and improvement of IoT devices by enabling remote firmware upgrades, bug fixes, and feature enhancements without the need for physical intervention.

 ## Requirments